-The relevant development plans are the Kildare County Development Plan 2011-2017, and the Kildare Local Area Plan 2002.
-The Local Area Plan is currently under review.
+The relevant development plans are the Kildare County Development Plan 2023 - 2029 (CDP) and the draft Kildare Town Local Area Plan 2023-29 (LAP).

 Detailed policies and objectives are prescribed in the aforementioned plans.
-In considering new development within this ACA the policies and objectives prescribed in the Kildare County Development Plan 2011-2017 and the Kildare Local Area Plan 2002 are of relevance.
+In considering new development within this ACA the policies and objectives prescribed in the CDP and the LAP are particularly relevant.